rydsundj/mini-RTOS/README.md

 # mini-RTOS
-Mini RTOS system designed to be running on an STM32 Nucleo
+Mini RTOS system designed to be running on an STM32 Nucleo.
+Built from scratch with "bare metal" (libopencm3).